beaupreda/IMOT_OpticalFlow_Edges/README.md

 - sherbrooke
 - stmarc

-The images resulted will be placed in the "result" folder.
+The images resulted will be placed in the "results" folder.

+### Testing the results
+You will need both the Urban Tracker and the Metric Tools avaiable at [https://www.jpjodoin.com/urbantracker/tools.html].
+Follow the steps for the tracker, but take the background subtraction images produced by the algorithm (the ones in the results folder).

+## Bugs
+If you find any bugs or encounter any problem, feel free to contact me at [david-alexandre.beaupre@polymtl.ca].

+## License
+See the LICENSE file for more details.